VAT Working Group

 - the extension of the existing Mini One Stop Shop (MOSS) to distance sales of goods from third countries.

 This provision extends the MOSS system (which is currently used only for telecommunications, broadcasting and electronic services) to distance sales of goods from non-EU countries with an intrinsic value not exceeding 150 EUR.
-This system will allow the seller (or an intermediary on his behalf) to register in a single Member State of his choice and to charge, at the time of the online sales, to the customer at the VAT rate applicable in the Member State where the customer is located.
+This system (which is called Import One Stop Shop – IOSS) will allow the seller (or an intermediary on his behalf) to register in a single Member State of his choice and to charge, at the time of the online sales, to the customer at the VAT rate applicable in the Member State where the customer is located.

-- the introduction of simplified arrangements for global declaration and payment of import VAT for importers of goods destined for final consumer where VAT has not been paid through the MOSS system.
+- the introduction of simplified arrangements for global declaration and payment of import VAT for importers of goods destined for final consumer where VAT has not been paid through the IOSS system.

-Where VAT is not collected through the MOSS system and for goods under an intrinsic value of 150 EUR destined for final consumers in the EU, the proposal introduces simplified arrangements where VAT is collected directly from the final recipient of the goods by the person presenting the goods to customs, such as postal operators or express couriers.
+Where VAT is not collected through the IOSS system and for goods under an intrinsic value of 150 EUR destined for final consumers in the EU, the Directive introduces simplified arrangements where VAT is collected directly from the final recipient of the goods by the person presenting the goods to customs, such as postal operators or express couriers.

-During the study two workshops were organized by Deloitte, where the most relevant stakeholders in the e-commerce market (such as eBay, Amazon, express couriers and PostEurop, representing postal operators) were invited and three specific meetings (including two Fiscalis) by DG TAXUD.
-The last in particular, held in Malmo – Sweden, was to deepen the criticisms that the proposal contained for the postal sector and to which Posteurop was invited to make a specific presentation.
+During the study two workshops were organized by Deloitte, where the most relevant stakeholders in the e-commerce market (such as Ebay, Amazon, express couriers and PostEurop, representing postal operators) were invited and four specific meetings (including three Fiscalis) by DG TAXUD.

 - the new rules will involve that the cost of collecting VAT will exceed the collected revenue, violating a good tax policy principle according to which the cost of collection must be lower than the tax collected;